I Want To...

 Professor of Surgery

-Lillie D. Shockney has been the administrative director of the Johns Hopkins Breast Center since 1997.
 A two-time breast cancer survivor, Lillie has worked tirelessly to improve the care of breast cancer patients around the world.
 She is a registered nurse with a Bachelor of Science degree in health care administration from Saint Joseph's College and a Masters in Administrative Science from the Johns Hopkins University.
 She has worked at Johns Hopkins since 1983.
 She is also certified as a breast imaging and breast cancer patient navigator.
-Beginning the end of 2011, she accepted the inaugural role as director of the Johns Hopkins cancer survivorship programs for the Kimmel Cancer Center at Johns Hopkins.

 Lillie is also editor-in-chief of a new peer-reviewed medicine journal called Journal of Oncology Navigation and Survivorship, which launched in Spring 2011.
-She also serves as the chairman of the Leadership Council of the Academy of Oncology Nurse Navigators (AONN), a national organization that provides a network for all professionals involved and interested in patient navigation and survivorship care services to better manage the complexities of the cancer care treatment continuum for their patients.
-This is a professional organization she co-founded in 2009.
-Beginning in July 2012, she accepted the leadership role of Program Director of AONN.
+She is the co-founder and Director of the Academy of Oncology Nurse Navigators (AONN), a national organization that provides a network for all professionals involved and interested in patient navigation and survivorship care services to better manage the complexities of the cancer care treatment continuum for their patients.

 - University Distinguished Service Professor of Breast Cancer